 The computation of the diluted loss per share assumes the conversion, exercise or contingent issuance of securities only when such conversion, exercise or issuance would have a dilutive effect on the loss per share.
-The dilutive effect of outstanding options and warrants and their equivalents is reflected in diluted loss per share, which assumes that the proceeds would be used to purchase common shares at the average market price during the year.
+The dilutive effect of outstanding options and warrants and their equivalents assumes that the proceeds on exercise would be used to purchase common shares at the average market price during the year.

-Since the Company has losses, the effect of outstanding warrants (note 6(c)) and stock options (note 6(d)) has not been included in this calculation as it would be anti-dilutive.
+Since the Company has losses, the effect of outstanding warrants and stock options has not been included in this calculation as it would be anti-dilutive.

-(m) Income taxes:
+(I) Income taxes: